-2.Towards the end of February you had released a new album, musically how does it differ from the stuff you have released in the past?
+2.You have a new album coming out in April, musically how does it differ from the stuff you have released in the past?

 6.Can you tell us a little bit more about the artwork that is presented on the new album cover?

-7.What are some of the best shows that the band has played over the years and also how would you describe your stage performance?
+7.What are some of the best shows that the band has played so far and also how would you describe your stage performance?

-10.On a worldwide level how has the reaction been to your music by fans of black metal?
+8.On a worldwide level how has the reaction been to your music by fans of pagan, black, doom and death metal?